JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 ## Compiler options

-Some tools, like NSight Systems Compute, also make it possible to do source-level profiling.
+Some tools, like Nsight Systems Compute, also make it possible to do source-level profiling.
 CUDA.jl will by default emit the necessary source line information, which you can disable by launching Julia with `-g0`.
 Conversely, launching with `-g2` will emit additional debug information, which can be useful in combination with tools like `cuda-gdb`, but might hurt